How to Contact Your Representative About USAID & Foreign Aid Cuts

 Follow up in writing

 RepReach generates a personalized written message based on your position.
-Written contacts on foreign policy issues carry particular weight with members who sit on foreign affairs committees.

 What to Say